Dinakara Desai: Personal achievements

-Dinakar Desai toured Denmar to attend the convention of the International Labour Organization held at Copenhagen, Denmark in November1945.
+Dinakar Desai toured Denmark to attend the convention of the International Labour Organization held at Copenhagen, Denmark in November 1945.
 At this period he also toured in England and had study on labour, education etc. there.
 He narrated his experiences on these tours in a travelogue ನಾ ಕಂಡ ಪಡುವಣ.

 Dinakar Desai toured USA as one of the members of the Indian delegation to convention of the International Labour Organization held at Seattle, USA in 1946.

 Dinakar Desai toured England in 1959 at the invitation of the British Council and paid visit to the educational institutions there.